An Unsupervised Reconstruction Method For Low-Dose CT Using Deep Generative Regularization Prior: Method

-In (\ref{equ:meas_loss}), the measurement loss is given. $G$ is the generative neural network that is parameterized with $\theta$, $z$ is randomly initialized input of the system, $A$ is Radon transform which is defined according to geometry of the system and $y$ is the measurements.
-As a generative network, two different networks are tested as UNet \cite{Unet}, and SkipNet \cite{SkipNet}.
+In (\ref{equ:meas_loss}), the measurement loss is given. $G$ is the generative neural network that is parameterized with $\theta$, $z$ is randomly initialized input of the system, $A$ is Radon transform which is defined according to the geometry of the system and $y$ is the measurements. $G_{\theta}(z)$, which is the generated image is projected to sinogram domain via $A$ operator.
+In our geometry settings, $A$ is the forward projection matrix whose coefficients are derived via Radon transform.

+As a generative network, two different networks are tested as U-Net \cite{Unet}, and SkipNet \cite{SkipNet}.
 The image ($G_{\theta}(z)$) is generated by $G$ and it is projected onto the measurement domain via Radon transform, $AG_{\theta}(z)$.
 Mean Squared Error (MSE) is used to measure the distance of the measurements(y) with $A G_{\theta}(z)$.

-The second term of the loss function is an $SSIM$ loss. $SSIM$ is proposed by \cite{metric-ssim} as a metric to calculate structural similarity between two images.
-SSIM focuses on perceptual differences between two images rather than pixel level differences.
+The second term of the loss function is a $\SSIM$ loss. $\SSIM$ is proposed by \cite{metric-ssim} as a metric to calculate structural similarity between two images.
+The MSE metric which calculates the pixel-by-pixel differences is not necessarily correlated with perceptual similarity of the images.
+In order to deal with this problem, the SSIM metric has been proposed which actually aims to measure the combination of luminance, contrast and structure similarities of the images.
+In other words, $\SSIM$ focuses on perceptual differences between two images rather than pixel level differences. $\SSIM$ can be calculated as follows:

+where $x$, $y$ are the two images whose similarity is calculated, $\mu_x$, $\mu_y$ are the averages of the images, $\sigma_x^2$, $\sigma_y^2$ are the variances of the images, $\sigma _{xy}$ is cross covariance of the images and, $ C_1$, $C_2$ are two variables which stabilize the division.
 The second term of the loss function is:

-where $SSIM$ is structural similarity, $G_{\theta}(z)$ is generated image by the neural network, $x_0$ is the initial estimation of the image by a conventional method (in our case SART method \cite{sart1984}).
+where $\SSIM$ is structural similarity, $G_{\theta}(z)$ is generated image by the neural network, $x_0$ is the initial estimation of the image by a conventional method (in our case SART method \cite{sart1984}). $\SSIM$ metric is ranged between $0-1$, where the similarity increases as the value gets closer to $1$.
+Since the loss function is to be minimized, structural dissimilarity should be measured between the images.
+Therefore the $\SSIM$ loss is formulated as in (\ref{equ:ssim_loss}).

 The third term of the loss function is TV norm of the image (\ref{equ:tv_loss}).
-This term is used to restrict the gradient magnitude of the image which constrains the piecewise-smoothness.
+This term is used to restrict the gradient magnitude of the image which constrains the piecewise smoothness.